matipan/matipan.github.io/content/posts/exploring-dagger-building-a-ci-cd-pipeline-for-iac.md

 Given the simplicity of this workflow I don't have much to complain about.
 The two things I personally did not like where:
 * *Developing it*: seems like a shallow complaint, but I personally do not like the "development experience" that YAML gives you.
 Understanding which parameters the action accepted required me to look at a README on the action's repo and one trial and error.
 * *Testing*: it is not easy to validate this workflows locally.
-You could use a custom tool such as [act](https://github.com/nektos/act) but it is quite heavy to test all of it locally.
+You could use a custom tool such as [act](https://github.com/nektos/act) but it does not offer a good DX and it is often quite heavy.

 It is true that as the CI process evolves and gets more complicated this two things become more problematic.
 But for this simple use case it was not too bad.